26lights/play-payplug/README.rst

 .. code-block:: nginx

   payplug {
-    baseUrl = "http://localhost:9000/payplug"                 # Base PayPlug URL
+    baseUrl = "https://www.payplug.fr/p/PERSONNAL_HASH"       # Base PayPlug URL
     privateKeyFile = "conf/payplug.pem"                       # Path to a file containing your PayPlug private key publicKeyFile = "conf/payplug.pub"                        # Path to a file containing PayPlug public key returnUrl = "http://localhost:9000/"                      # URL on which the user will be redirected upon payment completion ipnUrl = "http://localhost:9000/api/payment/:id/notify"   # URL called by PayPlug to confirm payment (:id will be replaced by your payment id)
   }

-The PayPlug base URL, your private key and PayPlug public key are the one you retrieved from the PayPlug API, the last two should point to meaningful URL in your application.
+The PayPlug base URL, your private key and PayPlug public key are directly retrieved from the PayPlug API, the last two should point to meaningful URLs in your application.

 Sample source code
 ===================